junichimura/view-args/README.md

 This package is for Laravel only.<br>
 You can specify an object as a view argument.<br>
-saves you from hell from "view arguments"
+Rescue you from View Arguments Hell.

 ## Install